CPO Program

 D. How does a plant operator achieve IBWA certification?

-Certification is achieved through preparing for the final examination by studying the PTRM and the IBWA Bottled Water Code of Practice.
-The CPO candidate then registers for the IBWA CPO Final Examination.
+Certification is achieved through preparing for the CPO examination by studying the 2023 PTRM and the IBWA Bottled Water Code of Practice.
+The CPO candidate then registers for the IBWA CPO Exam.
 To register, click here and then click “enroll now.”
+The CPO exam can be taken in three 1 hour modules or as one complete 3 hour exam.
+The three 1 hour modules must be completed within six months to receive CPO certification.
 Candidates who do not attain a passing score are encouraged to register for a future exam.
 There is no limit to the number of times a candidate may take the exam.

 F. Where may a CPO candidate take the examination?